 For example, reading through material in a book may feel like you’re learning.
 It’s a great way to get an overview of what you need to learn.
 But it's a passive technique, and things learned passively don’t stay in your memory for long.

 Passive studying may feel like you’re being productive, but it’s not really.
-It’s a bit like doing a pleasant stroll on the flat ground to build muscle.
+It’s a bit like doing a pleasant stroll on flat ground to build muscle.
 It’s nice, but not effective.
 In contrast, active studying is hard work.
 And it really gets knowledge into your long-term memory.

 Similarly, answering multiple-choice questions may seem like a great way to practice.
 After all, the NCLEX uses multiple-choice, right?
 It’s certainly a useful revision technique.
-Again though, it’s not that great for putting information into your memory.
+Again, though, it’s not that great for putting information into your memory.
 This is because answering multiple-choice questions uses recognition, rather than active recall.

 Recognition is just when you see a list of medications and recognize the one that’s used to decrease a fever.

-Active recall is when you see the question:”‘what medication can be used to treat a fever?”
+Active recall is when you see the question: "What medication can be used to treat a fever?"
 And, without any clues, your brain goes and retrieves that piece of information from your memory.
 It’s a far more reliable way to test whether you really know something or not.

 When you have literally hundreds of these facts to remember, you need to take the most efficient path, which is doing more than just reading the study guide.
+Fortunately, there’s a magic ingredient to truly learn information in a time-efficient way.
+That ingredient is called spaced repetition.

 Spaced repetition relates to how often you review new information.
 Getting the timing of this right gives you the most efficient way to learn and retain information.
 There is an optimum spacing at which to revise new facts, and Brainscape does this for you automatically behind the scenes.